phuongnd1112/ATP-TENNIS-PREDICTOR/README.md

 I used the scitkitlearn library with Python to train the dataset, provide regression modelling based on some features and outcomes which
 I found interesting.

+Through this exercise, I practised how to the scikitlearn library and train existing models.
+A new skill picked up was scoring models, and splitting dataset quickly with a function in sklearn.

 The repo consists of the file analysing dataset, training models and graphing the result of such models.

 The sample results are included as png files.

+# If you have any feedback, please leave a comment!